liam2/liam2/doc/usersguide/source/intro.rst

 This guide describes version 0.2 of LIAM 2.
 Its functionality is however changing by the day, and the syntax is also under constant revision and expansion.

+You can find the latest version of the package and its documentation on the liam2 website: http://liam2.plan.be